 Waiting Outside takes its inspiration from a poem in Carmelita McGrath’s collection, Escape Velocity, a finalist for the 2013 BMO Winterset Award.
 By day, Joshua Jamieson, is the Communications Officer for ArtsNL, which manages the award.
 In working with finalists for a public reading event, he was hit by a poem in Carmelita’s book that was incredibly cinematic and beautiful.
 A family friend for decades, the two discussed adapting it for film.
 She graciously agreed, and both her and the publisher (Goose Lane Editions) gave their blessing.

-The final scenes show the dad arriving at a medical facility of some sort through strategic camera work, visual and audio cues.
-He approaches a registration desk before taking a seat to wait for an appointment, shuffling through magazines on a table.
+Simon’s arrival at a medical facility of some sort is teased through strategic camera work, visual and audio cues.
+He approaches a registration desk before taking a seat to wait.
 Another woman in the waiting room watches as Simon thumbs through a magazine.
 The two share some poignant small talk that becomes jarring, just before Simon is called in.